Skip to content

 }

-merged = merge_peptide_tables(**loaded_peptides, column=None)
+merged = merge_peptide_tables(**loaded_peptides, select_columns=None)

 return merged